-When your guide’s name is Sandra Claus, sparkling lights are illuminating the streets and you’re heading to Confiserie Sprüngli, a café established by one of Switzerland’s first chocolatiers, David Sprüngli in 1859, how can it not feel festive?
+When your guide’s name is Sandra Claus (I’m not making that up!), sparkling lights are illuminating the streets and you’re heading to Confiserie Sprüngli, a café established by one of Switzerland’s first chocolatiers more than 150 years ago, how can it not feel festive?

 “Are you going to name him Noel?”
-I ask.
+I asked.

-“I seriously suggested it to my husband,” she replies.
-“But he just looked at me and said no. We decided on Noah.”
+“I suggested it to my husband,” she replied.
+“But he looked at me and said ‘no’.
+We decided on Noah.”

 Whatever his name, he’s bound to like chocolate.
-The debate might rage over who makes the best, Belgium or Switzerland (or Italy or France …) but there’s no denying the Swiss are the biggest consumers – wolfing down 12.4 kg per capita a year.
+The debate might rage over who makes the best chocolate, Belgium or Switzerland (or Italy or France …) but the Swiss are the biggest consumers – wolfing down 12.4 kg per capita a year.

 The Lindt & Sprüngli Factory on Lake Zurich

 It was a great introduction to the holiday season in Switzerland and soon I was on to my next stop, the tiny town of Kilchberg on Lake Zurich, where the writer Thomas Mann lived after WWII.

 It’s also home base for the Lindt & Sprüngli Factory, which, since 1892, has been a separate company from Sprüngli, and I was here to talk with renowned chocolate master, Daniel Taennier.

 As Switzerland is the country that created milk chocolate in 1875, it seemed fitting that Taennier holds an award for making the best milk chocolate in the world.

 His attention has since turned to dark chocolate.
 “It’s like wine.
 Your tastes change,” he said.